Michel Devoret

-Michel Henri Devoret (/fr/; born 5 March 1953) is a French-American physicist.
+Michel Henri Devoret (/fr/; born 5 March 1953) is a French–American physicist.
 He is Professor of Physics at the University of California, Santa Barbara, and Professor Emeritus of Applied Physics at Yale University.
 He serves as the Chief Scientist for Quantum Hardware at Google Quantum AI.
 He is known for the development of various superconducting quantum computing architectures, including the quantronium, the transmon, and the fluxonium.

-He shared the 2025 Nobel Prize in Physics with John Clarke and John M. Martinis for their joint work on macroscopic quantum phenomena in superconducting circuits.
+Devoret shared the 2025 Nobel Prize in Physics with John Clarke and John M. Martinis for their joint work on macroscopic quantum phenomena in superconducting circuits.

 Early life and education

-Devoret was born in Paris, France, in 1953.
+Michel Henri Devoret was born on 5 March 1953 in Paris.
 He has stated that his parents were of Jewish background, even though they were not religious.

-Devoret graduated with an engineer's degree in telecommunications from École nationale supérieure des télécommunications (ENST, now known as Télécom Paris) in Paris in 1975.
-He obtained a graduate diploma (DEA) in quantum optics from the University of Orsay (present-day Paris-Saclay University), followed by a doctorate in condensed matter physics in 1982.
+Devoret graduated with an engineer's degree in 1975 from École nationale supérieure des télécommunications (now Télécom Paris).
+He then obtained a DEA (Diplôme d'études approfondies) in Quantum Optics in 1976, followed by a Ph.D. in Quantum Condensed Matter Physics in 1982, both from the University of Orsay (now Paris-Saclay University).
 He performed his doctoral research at CEA Saclay in the group of Anatole Abragam, under the supervision of Neil S. Sullivan.